 Intellectual property & technology partner Ian DiBernardo and corporate partner Christopher Doyle lead participation by Stroock’s FinTech practice in the up-close view of how banks and financial institutions are handling blockchain

-NEW YORK (February 23, 2018) – Stroock has become one of a handful of law firms to join a new global legal initiative, the Legal Center of Excellence, which was created to study and share understanding of developments in the rapidly changing blockchain space.
+NEW YORK (February 23, 2018) – Stroock has become one of a handful of international law firms to join a new global legal initiative, the Legal Center of Excellence, which was created to study and share understanding of developments in the rapidly changing blockchain space.